 This decision tree has instructions for distinguishing six faces.
 Which face will you land on if you use this to identify the following, different face:

 The decision tree on the previous page did not do a very good job classifying this face.
 These faces are almost as different as they can be!
 One reason that the decision tree failed so badly was that the first few questions focused on hair color and the decision tree contained no faces with blond hair.
 The lack of blond-haired faces in the decision tree made it easier to badly misclassify a blond-haired face.

 This was a simple example, but if you pay attention to the news, you'll see many real-world examples of exactly the same kind of failure.

 It can be funny when computers make mistakes because they were designed with limited information.
 For example, computer programs designed to identify pictures sometimes "hallucinate" sheep in every field.
 This is because the computer programs are designed based on a bunch of pictures taken by people on vacation.
 The pictures of fields taken by people on vacation mostly also contain sheep.

 Other cases of computers failing to make good decisions are more worrying.
 Many computer programs that do real-life facial recognition don't work well for people with darker skin.
-This can happen when the facial recognition program is designed around on a bunch of pictures the designers had easy access to, and those pictures mostly contained white people.
+This can happen when the facial recognition program is designed around a bunch of pictures the designers had easy access to, and those pictures did not contain many people with darker skin.

 Decision trees are useful tools for computer scientists.
 They turn simple yes-or-no decisions into more complex decisions involving many different options.
 Computers are often better at answering simple yes-or-no questions, so decision trees help computers manage more complexity.